If you are a small business owner suing an employee or former employee, you may have struggled to find good advice on how to go about it.

 You don’t have to stand for someone trying to disrupt your business.
 Consider talking to a capable business lawyer about how you can protect your interests.

 If you have an employee or former employee who is undercutting your business, the team at BrewerLong can help.
 We have extensive experience handling all types of issues affecting businesses.

 Additionally, our practice focuses on employers.
 We know how important it is for you to protect your business interests, and we want to help.
-Contact us online or call us for a free consultation.
+Contact us online or call us for a consultation.